Sudan: Military, protest leaders sign historic transition deal | The China Post

-Sudan’s ruling military council and the main opposition coalition on Saturday inked a final agreement for a transitional government.
+Crowds filled the streets of Sudan’s capital Khartoum on Saturday after the ruling military council and the main opposition coalition inked a final agreement for a transitional government.

-The Constitutional Declaration, which was reached on August 4, paves the way for a return to civilian rule following the military overthrow of President Omar al-Bashir in April.
+The Constitutional Declaration, which was finalized on August 4, paves the way for a return to civilian rule following the military overthrow of President Omar al-Bashir in April.

-The historic deal was signed during a ceremony at a hall by the River Nile in the capital Khartoum, witnessed by Ethiopian Prime Minister Abiy Ahmed, South Sudanese President Salva Kiir, and the heads of other neighboring countries.
+The historic deal was signed by Mohamed Hamdan Daglo, deputy chief of the military council, and opposition leader Ahmed al-Rabie, during a ceremony at a hall by the River Nile in Khartoum.

+Ethiopian Prime Minister Abiy Ahmed, South Sudanese President Salva Kiir, and the heads of other neighboring countries, were also present for the signing, which one resident hailed as a chance for a “new Sudan.”

 Read more: Sudan plots path towards democracy

-More than 250 people were killed during the unrest, including scores in June when armed men in military fatigues move in on the protest camp outside the army headquarters and dispersed the thousands still gathered there.
+More than 250 people were killed during the unrest, including scores in June when armed men in military fatigues moved in on the protest camp outside the army headquarters and dispersed thousands of people still gathered there.

 Months of wrangling